powsybl/powsybl-core/docs/user/itools/action-simulator.md

 ```

-The following example show the results of the simulation of the previous script:
+The following example shows the results of the simulation of the previous script:
 ```shell
 $> itools action-simulator --case-file $HOME/eurostag-tutorial.xiidm --dsl-file $HOME/actions.groovy
 Loading network '$HOME/eurostag-tutorial.xiidm'